lazydevyo/PSVitaPlay/README.md

 Install the unity packages.</br>

-The PSVitaDock.unity scene is for the PC version app.</br>
+The PSVitaPlay.unity scene is for the PC version app.</br>

-The VitaDock.unity scene is for the Vita app "Remote PC".
-(To build the vitadock.unity for the vita you need the official psp2sdk for unity) and a licence for it</br>
+The VitaPlay.unity scene is for the Vita app "Remote PC".
+(To build the vitaplay.unity for the vita you need the official psp2sdk for unity) and a licence for it</br>

 Build each scene seperatly.